Examples and Traps

 Non-Analyzed Requirements

 Non-analyzed requirements are requirements that are stored exactly as they were stated by the stakeholders.
-Eliciting requirements is only the first step, which must be followed by requirements analysis to transform them into the form, which is unambiguous, clear, and understandable is even more important.
+Eliciting requirements is only the first step, which must be followed by requirements analysis to transform them into a form that is unambiguous, clear, and understandable, which is even more important.

 A product page title shall be generated automatically when the product is saved.
 The title shall be generated according to a predefined pattern.
 Each product category shall have own pattern.

-These are actually three requirements, but this does not present the trap.
-The trap is that although it might seem that all requirements are related to the function which saves the product, it is not like this.
-Experienced analyst quickly realizes that the patterns must be managed somewhere and includes the requirement for this as well:
+These are actually three requirements, but that is not where the trap lies.
+The trap is that although it might seem that all requirements are related to the function that saves the product, they are not.
+An experienced analyst quickly realizes that the patterns must be managed somewhere and includes a requirement for this as well:

 Creating Product